guaguila/CLive2022_DEVWKS-3240/README.md

 5-Include the receiver of the traffic, in this case it is the switch: 10.1.1.5.

-Copy&paste or enter the following commands, exactly as they appear on the Catalyst 9300:
+6-Copy&paste or enter the following commands, exactly as they appear on the Catalyst 9300:

 configure terminal